SauravKumarJhaNITW/todoapp-backend/README.md

 # todoapp-backend
-This is the backend of Todo App build using NodeJs and express Several endpoints have been implemented in this project, which are used in to do app
+This is the backend of Todo App build using NodeJs and express.

+Several endpoints have been implemented in this project, which are used in todo app
 1. Register
 2. Login
 4. Add Task